Status

 The

-subcommands, including QR code scanning, have bitrotted and are currently non-functional.
-Peers can be marked aspinned
+vula verifysubcommands, including QR code scanning, have bitrotted and are currently non-functional.
+Peers can be marked aspinnedandverifiedusing thevula peer setcommand for now.

 Troubleshooting